App icon

 Why can’t my App Store icon have transparency?

-Apple requires the 1024×1024 App Store icon to have no alpha channel — every pixel must have a color value — and an icon with transparency produces a submission error.
+Apple requires the 1024×1024 App Store icon to have no alpha channel, meaning every pixel must have a color value, and an icon with transparency produces a submission error.
 Export it flattened, with a solid background, in the required size.

 Should I A/B test my app icon?

-Yes — because the icon appears in search, charts, and the home screen and is judged instantly, it’s usually the highest-leverage creative test in ASO.
+Yes.
+Because the icon appears in search, charts, and the home screen and is judged instantly, it’s usually the highest-return creative test in ASO.
 Use each store’s native experiments to compare icons rather than guessing.

 Put this into practice.